 In the spirit of community, we invite a kaleidoscope of perspectives that span clients, coaches/consultants, authors, and influencers across industries/domains and vantage points to explore their individual and collective experience with Business, Agility, Business Agility, Strategy, Leadership, Culture, Execution, Technology, Transformation, Digital Transformation, Complexity, Disruption, Creativity, Innovation, etc.

 Edward (Ted) Bauer

 Women Leading Change – Transformation and the Future of Work

 Cars.com Case Study

 Lightning Panel: AutoVIN Case Study – Original Transformation Team

-Jeremy Dibble, Kirsten (Bucher) Erwin, Rick Fouts, Mark Noyce, Harish Pai, and Johnathan Watkins reunite for a conversation almost a decade after their AutoVIN business agility transformation journey — they remember the experience and share what they still carry with them from the experience, how their individual paths have progressed, and what perspective they offer others on similar transformation journeys.
+Jeremy Dibble, Kirsten Erwin, Rick Fouts, Julius Hamelberg, Mark Noyce, Harish Pai, Johnathan Watkins, Freddie Lowe, and Sherry Westfield reunite for a conversation almost a decade after their AutoVIN business agility transformation journey — they remember the experience and share what they still carry with them from the experience, how their individual paths have progressed, and what perspective they offer others on similar transformation journeys.

 Learn more about the AutoVIN Case Study.